 What is an account based pension?

-Think of an ABP as a personal retirement income account operating in your superannuation fund.
+Think of an ABP as a personal retirement income account within your superannuation fund.
 You’ll receive regular income payments, while at the same time your account balance can remain invested.
 At all times, you have full access to the funds in your ABP.

 Before you can access any of your superannuation and start an ABP, you need to have met a ‘condition of release’.
 This is a legal requirement.